 Warning: Surfaces to Avoid With TSP

 Though TSP can be used for a wide variety of surfaces, it cannot be used for all surfaces.
-TSP can darken or stain some materials.
+TSP can darken or stain some materials, and it can etch glass and mirrors.
 Keep TSP away from aluminum, as well as other metals, when the TSP solution is at its hottest.
 Paints that have a glossy sheen may lose their sheen if they come into contact with TSP.
 Hardwoods like oak and mahogany may darken if they are cleaned with TSP.

 TSP Bans and Availability

 TSP has long been the go-to cleaning product for most home improvement-related projects.
 However, since 2010, states have increasingly started to ban household cleaning products that contain phosphates as this chemical has been linked to water-fouling and toxic algae growth that can kill aquatic wildlife.